-The certified specialists at Radon-Rid, LLC make use of multiple systems based on your home’s type of construction and find the most effective method for your home.
+We make use of multiple types of systems, choosing the one that will be most effective in your home’s type of construction.
 The most common systems include sub-slab depressurization (most common method) and sub-membrane ventilation.
-During our initial visit, we can assess which system is best for your home and discuss the radon remediation costs.
+During our initial visit, we can talk about how to get rid of radon, assess which system is best for your home, and discuss the radon remediation costs.

 Radon Remediation Solutions – Prevention and Removal

 The radioactive gas known as radon is found in the soil and enters the home’s interior through the differential between air pressures: the low air pressure in the house and the high air pressure in the soil.
 Thus, reduction of high radon levels has two aspects: